-In this equation the term Vdp is a flow process work.
-This work, Vdp, is used for open flow systems like a turbine or a pump in which there is a “dp”, i.e. change in pressure.
+In this equation, the term Vdp is a flow process work.
+This work, Vdp, is used for open flow systems like a turbine or a pump in which there is a “dp”, i.e., change in pressure.
 As can be seen, this form of the law simplifies the description of energy transfer.
-In adiabatic process, the enthalpy change equals the flow process work done on or by the system:
+In an adiabatic process, the enthalpy change equals the flow process work done on or by the system:

 Adiabatic process (dQ = 0):

 dH = Vdp → W = H2 – H1 → H2 – H1 = Cp (T2 – T1) (for an ideal gas)